git-plm/gitplm/README.md

 ## Implementation

-- a single partmaster is used for the entire organization and contains internal part numbers (IPN) for all assets used to build a product.
+- a single `partmaster.csv` file is used for the entire organization and contains internal part numbers (IPN) for all assets used to build a product.
   - if multiple sources are available for a part, these can be entered on additional lines with the same IPN, and different Manufacturer/MPN specified.
 GitPLM will merge other fields like Description, Value, etc so